denironyx/Data-Warehouse-Systems/Enforcing Data Quality in Data Warehouse/README.md

     -   DQS_STAGING: Contains the staging area where you can copy your source data to perform DQS operations, and then export your processed data.
 -   Data Quality Client: Is a standalone application that enables you to connect to Data Quality Server, and provides you with a highly-intuitive graphical user interface to perform data-quality operations and other administrative tasks related to DQS.

+### Cleansing data
+It very common when we import data from morethan one source there is likely to be error in the data.
+This error could be anything.

+The tool can make it easy to find that that doesn't match and infer some suggestions as well.
+With the option to approve or reject such changes.

+Data quality services can also be used to find duplicate data.
+When import data from multiple sources, we could end up with some of them being duplicates.